-Known as the Wisconsin Buffer Initiative, the group hopes to improve water quality by using science to target conservation efforts on those fields and pastures with the greatest potential for contributing nutrients like phosphorus to streams.
-Our work contributes to cleaner water in the Mississippi River and the Great Lakes.
+The partners are showing that you can improve water quality by using science to target conservation efforts on those fields and pastures with the greatest potential for contributing nutrients like phosphorus to streams.
+The project could help change the way we clean up Wisconsin’s waters.

-22 farmers are making changes to farm practices to help improve water quality in the Pecatonica River watershed.
+22 farmers have made changes to farm practices that are helping improve water quality in the Pecatonica River watershed.